Difference Between Diffusion and Facilitated Diffusion

 What is Diffusion?

-Solvent density is critical to the transport of solutes in the cell’s cytoplasm.
+Solvent density is critical to transport solutes in the cell’s cytoplasm.
 Diffusion occurs when a chemical moves from a higher percentage of the solution to a low percentage solution area until its concentration is equal throughout a space.

 What is Facilitated Diffusion?

-Some molecules, such as carbon dioxide and oxygen, can diffuse straight through the plasma membrane, but others require assistance to pass its hydrophobic core.
+Some molecules, such as carbon dioxide and oxygen, can diffuse straight through the plasma membrane, but others require assistance to pass through its hydrophobic core.

-The transfer of ions like potassium and calcium and the propagation of oxygen in the blood through hemoglobin and the propagation of glucose and amino acids in the blood to the cell are all instances of facilitated diffusion.
+The transfer of ions like potassium and calcium and the propagation of oxygen in the blood through haemoglobin and the propagation of glucose and amino acids in the blood to the cell are all instances of facilitated diffusion.

 Channels and carrier proteins are the two primary types of assisted transport proteins.